MuckRock/documentcloud-summarize-addon/README.md

 - Set up a venv: `python3.9 -m venv venv` then `source venv/bin/activate`.
 - Install `pytest`: `pip install -U pytest`.
 - Install the production dependencies: `pip install -r requirements.txt`.
-- Run the tests: `pytest -s`.
+- Try running it locally: `python tools/try-summarize.py`.
-  - There's a single unit test right now that runs the core `summarize()` function on some example text and makes sure that something comes back.
-Look at the stdout output of the test in the terminal to make sure that the summary looks reasonable.
+  - Look at the stdout output of the test in the terminal to make sure that the summary looks reasonable.

 # How it works